 Impacts of the Proposed Action on Geomorphology - The Proposed Action Alternative would slightly alter the geomorphological characteristics of the work area.
 As described in Chapter 2, some river training structures would be realigned and extended, one would be shortened, and a rootless MRS would be constructed.
 The Proposed Action would result in a net increase to the volume of stone and collective length of river training structures in the area.
 Further, the Proposed Action would enhance the channel scour effect of the river within the work area, increasing sediment transport within the navigation channel in the area.
 The sandbar on the right bank would cease extending from the bank and encroaching on the navigation channel, and a lower bed elevation would be maintained within the navigation channel.
-This alternative would lessen the need for continued channel and sandbar would fluctuate less frequently as a result of sediment accretion and channel maintenance dredging.
+This alternative would lessen the need for continued channel maintenance dredging within the work area, meaning the bed elevations of the navigation channel and sandbar would fluctuate less frequently as a result of sediment accretion and channel maintenance dredging.

-The net increase in river training structures in the work area and their enhancement of the navigation channel would slightly modify the geomorphology in the area, by negatively impacting the shallow to moderate-depth, moderate to high-velocity MCB habitat identified in the 2017 SEIS as a programmatically significant negative impact.
+The net increase in river training structures in the work area and their enhancement of the navigation channel would slightly modify the geomorphology in the area, by negatively impacting the shallow to moderate-depth, moderate to high-velocity MCB habitat identified in the 2017 SEIS as an overall significant negative impact.
 See Chapter 4 for more details on this impact for the work area.